Skyost/FlutterFundingChoices/README.md

 Feel free to replace `ConsentStatus.REQUIRED_ANDROID` by `ConsentStatus.REQUIRED_IOS` if you're on iOS.

-## Migration from 0.2.0 to 0.3.0

-* `ConsentType` was declared but not used by underlying APIs and has since been removed in current UMP SDK.
-Just remove any references that you may have in your code.
-* `MinimumOSVersion` on iOS is now 10.0 (from 8.0).

 ## Contributions

 You have a lot of options to contribute to this project !
 You can :